 Quick Summary

 Pimsleur Spanish is like Rocket Spanish lite.
-We prefer Rocket’s course overall, but Pimsleur has the advantage of offering monthly subscriptions (Rocket does not), has a special driving mode, and is generally very academic.
+We prefer Rocket’s course overall, but Pimsleur has the advantage of offering monthly subscriptions (Rocket does not), it has a special driving mode, and it is generally very academic.

 👉 Read Full Pimsleur Spanish Review